skx/cpmulator/README.md

 * `-syscalls`
   * Dump the list of implemented BDOS and BIOS syscalls.
 * `-version`
-  * Show our version number.
+  * Show the version number of the emulator, and exit.

+Note that some of these options can be changed at runtime.